 General Education Requirements.
 Any undergraduate degree from the State University of New York requires having completing a suite of so-called “general education” courses; for ESF students, this means one course from each of nine “Knowledge and Skill Areas,” totaling 27 credit hours.
 This requirement is designed to ensure that you experience the academic breadth necessary to become a well-rounded world citizen, in addition to becoming knowledgeable in your special area of study.
 Details of the requirement for each major are given on the respective Plan Sheet, but in all majors four subject areas are automatically satisfied by core courses: Mathematics (APM 105), Natural Sciences (EFB 226), Humanities (CLL 290) and Basic Communication (CLL 190).
 For most majors, the areas that must be satisfied by elective courses include: Social Science, American History, Western Civilization, Other World Civilization, and The Arts.

-Two majors have an additional core course that meets another of these areas: students in Aquatic and Fisheries Science all take FOR 207 (Introduction to Economics) , which satisfied the Social Science requirement; students in Natural History and Interpretation all take EFB 215 (Interpreting Science Through Art), which satisfies The Arts requirement.
+Two majors have an additional core course that meets another of these areas: students in Aquatic and Fisheries Science all take FOR 207 (Introduction to Economics) , which satisfied the Social Science requirement; students in Environmental Education and Interpretation all take EFB 215 (Interpreting Science Through Art), which satisfies The Arts requirement.
 We recommend that most of the General Education requirements be completed during freshman and sophomore years, leaving the junior and senior years as free as possible for advanced electives.

 For each General Education area, the relevant elective courses taught at ESF are listed below.
 Certain Syracuse University courses may be used to satisfy one or more of these requirements.
 These are usually listed on the ESF Registrar’s website during the relevant semester (www.esf.edu/registrar) and can always be found on the SUNY website, HERE.